-The general principle is that the courts of Hong Kong would give effect to the real intention of the parties as revealed in the agreement.
-The courts would first look at the agreement as a whole, to try to give effect to every clause in the agreement.
-The courts will not find the clauses to be inconsistent if there is any way of reading them consistently.
+The general principle is that the courts of Hong Kong would give effect to the real intention of the parties revealed in the contractual documents.
+The courts would first look at the contractual documents as a whole, to try to give effect to every provision in the contractual documents.
+The courts will not find the provisions among the contractual documents to be inconsistent if there is any way of reading them consistently.

-If two clauses are manifestly inconsistent with each other, or if a clause would defeat the commercial purposes of the transaction, as set out in the rest of the agreement, the court might reject the inconsistent clause.
-However, if there is a conflict between a standard term (printed or boilerplate term that is commonly used for the same kind of contracts) and a special term (term that is negotiated on a case-bycase basis or bespoke term specific to the deal) of an agreement, the special term would generally prevail.
+If two provisions are manifestly inconsistent with each other, or if a provision would defeat the commercial purposes of the transaction, as set out in the rest of the contractual documents, the court might reject the inconsistent provision (Pagnan SpA v Tradax Ocean Transportation SA [1987] 2 Lloyd's Rep 342; Ko Hon Yue v Chiu Pik Yuk (2012) 15 HKCFAR 72).
+However, if there is a conflict between a standard term (printed or boilerplate term that is commonly used for the same kind of contracts) and a special term (term that is negotiated on a case-by-case basis or bespoke term specific to the deal) of the contractual documents, the special term would generally prevail.
 In addition, the contra proferentem rule might be applied, where the court adopts an interpretation against the interest of the party that drafted the provision in question.